Field School Information

 The Field School

-The Idalion Field School will take place from June 24 to August 9, 2013.
+The Idalion Field School will take place this summer from June 26 to August 4.

 It is a hands-on course in field archaeology.
 Excavation Director Dr. Pamela Gaber and her staff offer a full curriculum including field work, illustrated lectures, and trips to other sites and museums.
 Students participate as full-fledged team members while earning university credit.
 No prior archaeological experience is necessary.

 On site, students learn excavation as well as all aspects of the recording system including detailed note-taking and top-plan drawing.
 Outside of the field students also learn how to process and record finds.
 There are lectures two evenings a week and field trips to other sites and museums.
 These provide context for Idalion within Cyprus and for Cyprus within the Ancient Near East as well as expanding students' knowledge of Idalion, Cyprus, and Near Eastern archaeology.

 Students are graded on the basis of fieldwork, a daily journal, and teamwork.
 Graduate students and students enrolled in ARCH 421 must also prepare a research paper.

 A student who successfully completes the Idalion Field School is fully qualified to join an excavation as an assistant supervisor, and in some cases as a trench supervisor, as several former field school students have done.